microsoft/reality-augmentation-using-cognitive-services/03-ImageLabels/README.md

-# Demo 3 - ImageLabels
+# Demo Three - ImageLabels

 This demo builds upon the previous demo by showing how to extract meaningful text about a recognized image from the Computer Vision API and superimpose it on top of your view.